 We took a picnic with us to Conkers so didn’t try their food, though they do have a restaurant on site.
 As our hotel was next to Fosse Park, we ate there on the evening before checking in.
 The following day the breakfast filled us all up so all we ‘needed’ at the zoo were ice creams!
 There were several restaurants and kiosks open there.

 Absolutely loved every single aspect of it.
 I honestly cannot say enough positive things about our break.
 I am happy that we chose the right attractions to suit our children, and I can see that maybe if we do this again in a few years time, we’d be going to different places and trying different things.
 Each and every place we went to was a great experience and our hotel stay simply couldn’t have been better.
-A huge thumbs-up from all of us.
+Our Stay Play Explore break gets a huge thumbs-up from all of us.

 Disclosure: We received our break FOC for the purposes of this post